python-trio/trio/docs/source/tutorial.rst

-options for taking advantage of multiple cores, but that's an extremely difficult problem to solve, and in the meantime there are lots of problems where a single core is totally adequate – or where if it isn't, then process or machine-level parallelism works fine.
+options for taking advantage of multiple cores, but that's an extremely difficult problem to solve, and in the meantime there are lots of problems where a single core is totally adequate – or where if it isn't, then process-level or machine-level parallelism works fine.

 No, the problem with the GIL is that it's a *lousy deal*: we give up on using multiple cores, and in exchange we get... almost all the same